Table of Contents

 • Preservation of Family Assets: It allows family members to leave assets to a loved one with special needs without risking their long-term care provisions.
 This can be especially important when parents or primary caregivers are planning for the time when they may no longer be able to provide support.

-• Long-Term Security: The trust provides long-term financial security for individuals with disabilities, ensuring they have the resources to support them financially throughout their lifetime.
+• Long-Term Security: The trust helps provide long-term financial security for individuals with disabilities, ensuring they have the resources to support them financially throughout their lifetime.

 • Customization: Special Needs Trusts can be customized to the specific needs and circumstances of the beneficiary, ensuring that the trust serves their best interests.